ShuangyiTong/MB-MF-Study/README.md

 # Model-based, model-free Learning Simulator

-This project will be presented on RLDM 2019 as a poster.
-See http://cs.brown.edu/~mlittman/ftp/posterassignments.pdf Poster 1.59.
+This project was presented on RLDM 2019 as a poster.
+See http://rldm.org/papers/abstracts.pdf Poster Session 1, Poster 61.

 ## System requirements and required libraries
 Tested Platform: